 * * *

-Use these resources to start scoring inexpensive stocking stuffers today.
+Use these resources and Ruth’s holiday planner to start planning for an awesome holiday season.
 Not only will starting your Christmas shopping early save you money, it’ll also save you stress.
 While everyone else is running around in December, fighting the weather and crowds, you’ll be able to kick back and relax with a cup of hot chocolate.